'Succession,' 'Parasite,' 'Fleabag' win at 2020 Golden Globes

-BEVERLY HILLS, Calif. -- Quentin Tarantino's "Once Upon a Time ... in Hollywood," Phoebe Waller-Bridge and Laura Dern won awards at Sunday's Golden Globes, but they were all upstaged by the ceremony's torched-earth opening by returning host Ricky Gervais.
+BEVERLY HILLS, Calif. -- Quentin Tarantino's "Once Upon a Time ... in Hollywood," Phoebe Waller-Bridge and Sam Mendes won awards at Sunday's Golden Globes, but they were all upstaged by the ceremony's scorched-earth opening by returning host Ricky Gervais.

 Gervais opened the 77th Golden Globes by declaring movies irrelevant, pretending to confuse Joe Pesci for Baby Yoda, calling the Hollywood Foreign Press Association racist and declaring Netflix's takeover of Hollywood complete.